origo-map/origo-documentation/content/controls.md

 Property | Description
 ---|---
-`target` | element id or class
+`target` | element id or class.
 `name` | name of the control that correlate with Origo control name.
-If control does'nt exists in origos configuration, use "new"
+If control does'nt exists in origos configuration, use "new".
-`description` | the description of the control
+`description` | the description of the control.
+Is html string.
-`icon` | the icon of the control
+`icon` | the icon of the control.
-`group` | array of the object above
+`group` | array of the object above.

 #### Example guide control